I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/ns-fltkernel--flt-io-parameter-block.md

 <p>SL_FORCE_DIRECT_WRITE</p>
 </td>
 <td>
 <p>Used for IRP_MJ_WRITE and IOCTL_DISK_COPY_DATA.
 If this flag is set, kernel-mode drivers can write to volume areas that they normally cannot write to because of direct write blocking.
 Direct write blocking was implemented for security reasons in Windows Vista and later operating systems.
 This flag is checked both at the file system layer and storage stack layer.
-For more information about this flag, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff551353">Blocking Direct Write Operations to Volumes and Disks</a>.
+For more information about this flag, see <a href="storage.blocking_direct_write_operations_to_volumes_and_disks">Blocking Direct Write Operations to Volumes and Disks</a>.
 The SL_FORCE_DIRECT_WRITE flag is available in Windows Vista and later versions of Windows.</p>
 </td>
 </tr>
 <tr>